Hidatsa language: Consonants

-Unlike the Mississippi Valley Siouan languages, Hidatsa does not have the glottalized or the aspirated stops of Proto-Siouan.
+Unlike the Mississippi Valley Siouan languages, Hidatsa does not have the glottalized or the aspirated stops of Proto-Siouan-Catawban.
 It has only one series of voiceless oral stop, /p,t,k/, which are voiced intervocalically as [b,d,g].
 Hidatsa has one voiceless affricate, /t͡s/.
 The two fricatives, /ʃ/ and /x/, are voiceless when they are unaspirated.
 They are not voiced intervocalically.

 Hidatsa has three sonorants: two glides, /w/ and /r/, as well as /h/.
 The glides are realized as [m] and [ŋ] after a pause, most frequently at the beginning of a word.

 Morphology

 Gender

 In Hidatsa, the usage of different words creates a division between masculine and feminine.
 Words may stand alone or be added to common gender words.

-Nouns of the masculine gender: 'matsé' ('man'), ṡikàka ('young man'), 'itàka' ('old man'), the terms used for male relations ('itsùka', 'idìṡi', etc.) and their compounds (such as 'makadiṡta-maste' and 'itakaḣe') are the masculine nouns for humans.
-The word 'kedapi' by itself means "bull" but designates the maleness of any of the lower animals in its suffix form, with or without the interposition of the adverb 'adu'.
+Nouns of the masculine gender: matsé ('man'), ṡikàka ('young man'), itàka ('old man'), the terms used for male relations (itsùka, idìṡi, etc.) and their compounds (such as makadiṡta-maste and itakaḣe) are the masculine nouns for humans.
+The word kedapi by itself means "bull" but designates the maleness of any of the lower animals in its suffix form, with or without the interposition of the adverb adu.

-Nouns of the feminine gender: 'mia' ('woman'), kaduḣe ('old woman'), the terms used for female relations ('idu', 'itakiṡa', etc.) and their compounds (such as 'miakaza', meaning "a young woman") are feminine nouns for humans.
-The word 'mika', meaning" a mare," the designation for females of the lower animals, with or without the interposition of 'adu'.
+Nouns of the feminine gender: mia ('woman'), kaduḣe ('old woman'), the terms used for female relations (idu, itakiṡa, etc.) and their compounds (such as miakaza, meaning "a young woman") are feminine nouns for humans.
+The word mika, meaning" a mare," the designation for females of the lower animals, with or without the interposition of adu.